Tutorial

 +app

-The app entry point is located in within src/server/, this is the server entry point for your application.
+The application entry point is located in within src/server/, this is the server entry point for your application.

 └── server/